How to Conduct a Remote Interview to Find and Attract the Best Hires

 Be sure to time each section, estimate how long you want to spend on each, and keep the interview moving to ensure you hit every section within the allotted interview time.

-Practice 6: Interview for both hard and soft skills.
+Practice 6: Interview for both hard and soft skills

 While it’s important that candidates have the technical aptitude to fill a position, you also want to ensure they have the personality and character that will fit well into your organization.
 That’s why when you form your remote interview questions, you probe for strengths in both types of skills: hard and soft.